 Those were the fundamental steps involved in a PO process.
 Now, it is time to point out the purchase order features a business owner should be thinking about.

 - Document creation

 - Invoice match

 - Receiving management

-Those above are the key features of a purchase order.
 For instance, without a supplier database, it will be almost impossible for you to know different information about the vendor.
-This feature's most significant part is that it gives you the ability to see the vendor order and payment histories.
+This feature’s most significant part is that it gives you the ability to see the vendor order and payment histories.
 When it comes to recurring purchase orders, automation is vital.
-Instead of recreating every PO document from scratch, this service automatically lets you do all the process and lifts a huge burden from your team's shoulders.
+Instead of recreating every PO document from scratch, this service automatically lets you do all the process and lifts a huge burden from your team’s shoulders.
 The third feature is called PO Document Creation.
-This, undoubtedly, is one of the most practical aspects of purchase order features, allowing the system to create every unique PO form for internal and external company communication.
+This, undoubtedly, is one of the most practical aspects of PO features, allowing the system to create every unique PO form for internal and external company communication.
 In this way, you can easily see who creates, approves, and edits the form with dates remarked.
-If you need to make a repeated purchase order, then the feature you need will be the Blanket PO.
+If you need to make a repeated PO, then the feature you need will be the Blanket PO.
 This service gives you the flexibility to run a purchase order until a certain amount has been met.
 Besides, the details on a purchase order form should match the information on an invoice through the process.
 Though they are different documents, one of them is useless without the other in the same process.
 One other feature of purchase orders is the Lead Time.
 This term refers to the amount of time that passes through the PO process.
 For supply chain businesses, lead time is important for the vendor to be able to meet the demands ideally.

 Purchase Order vs. Invoice: Basic Differences